Revision Spine Surgery

 • Incontinence

 If you have any of these symptoms, consult with a spinal specialist.
-They will be able to determine the right treatment plan and if you need spinal revision surgery.
+They can determine the right treatment plan and walk you through your options if surgery is required.

-Revision spine surgery can be either open or minimally invasive.
-Common minimally invasive procedures used for spinal revisions include microdecompression, cervical or lumbar fusions, laminotomy and foraminotomy.
+If you and your care team determine that revision spine surgery is the best treatment, discuss your options thoroughly.
+Spinal revision surgery can be performed either open or via minimally invasive techniques, depending on the case, cause, and needs to alleviate your problems.
+Common minimally invasive procedures used for spinal revisions include microdecompression (microdiscectomy), cervical or lumbar fusions, laminotomy, and foraminotomy.

 couple walking on tennis court with tennis rackets